Access to Medical Records

 - Results of investigations such as x-rays and laboratory tests.

 You have the right to apply to see, or have a copy, of your health records.
 This can be arranged through our Disclosure Team.
-Maximum charges are set down by law.
 The Data Protection Act 2018 came into effect on 25th May 2018.
-When this regulation is introduced there will be no charge for these requests except in specific circumstances, such as if the requests are manifestly unfounded, excessive or if it is a request for further copies.
+Charges for these requests can be made in specific circumstances, such as if the requests are manifestly unfounded, excessive or if it is a request for further copies.

 You can get more information from: